TUW-GEO/Equi7Grid/docs/webviewer/index.md

 # Equi7Grid webviewer

-The Equi7Grid webviewer is a tool to display and interact with the tiles, tilings, coordinates and projection zones of the Equi7Grid system.
+The Equi7Grid webviewer is a tool to display and interact with the projection zones, coordinates, and tilings of the Equi7Grid system.

 It was created as a high-level interface for users, who want to get a visual understanding of the grid system without touching any code.
-But the tool is alse very helpful for advanced users, e.g., to fetch tile lists, export geotransformation parameters for further data processing and analyse new tiling schemes.
+But the tool is alse very helpful for advanced users, e.g., to fetch tile lists, export geotransformation parameters for further data processing, and explore new user-defined tiling schemes.

 ## Home view